zamgeorges/lightcodepedia/docs/author.md

-# Welcome to my Lightnode
+# Welcome to my LightNode

 _Please customize this page to introduce yourself to the Lightcode community._
 _Use Markdown syntax to format your text and add links, images, and other media._